ddrmv/ienpcs/README.md

 As anonymous user you can:
 - browse games
-- browse NPCs per game
+- browse Non-Player Characters (NPCs) per game
 - browse characters, related NPC and portraits
 - see linked sites
 - use contact form to reach site admin